Tax Planning

 What Are Tax Brackets?

-Think of tax brackets like stairs: you climb them step by step.
-Each "step" (bracket) has its own tax rate, and you pay that rate only on the income that falls within that specific step.
-This is why understanding brackets is crucial—it dispels the myth that earning more automatically means paying significantly more in taxes proportionally.
+When you think about it, tax brackets are like stairs—you walk up the stairs step by step.
+Each "step" (tax bracket) has its own tax rate, and you only pay that tax rate on income in that step alone.
+Thus, it is always vital to understand tax brackets because it dispels the myth that earning more automatically means paying significantly more in taxes proportionally.

 2026 Federal Tax Bracket Tables